klovadis/Templates/readme.md

-# Simple Templates wrapper NodeJS
+# Simple template wrapper for NodeJS

 This small module is a wrapper for [John Resig's](http://ejohn.org/) simple template so you can use it comfortably in NodeJS.